dhjsh88/fpga-fc-accelerator/README.md

 - Tools: Vivado and Vitis 2022.2
 - Processor: Cortex-A9, bare-metal
 - PL clock: 100 MHz
--Software builds: -O0 and -O2; the performance comparisons above use -O2
+- Software builds: -O0 and -O2
+- Software reference used above: -O2

 The image below shows the implemented design on the XC7Z010.
-The accelerator and AXI DMA are highlighted in cyan.:
+The accelerator and AXI DMA are highlighted in cyan.

 ![Implemented device](docs/images/implemented_device.png)